prateekrastogi/terraform/README.md

 ### Other editors/IDEs

-1. Open a new terminal window/tab and start the continous build process via `npm run build:watch`.
+1. Open a new terminal window/tab and start the continous build process via `npm run watch`.
 It will run TypeScript compiler in watch mode, recompiling files as you change them.
 Any compilation errors will be printed to the terminal.